Laws to help grow a 24 hour economy

 - remove red tape, reduce overlap and improve how the industry is regulated.

-The draft Bill also enhances same day alcohol delivery regulation.
+The Bill also enhances same day alcohol delivery regulation.
 This includes strengthening controls with age verification, to reduce the risk of supply to under 18-year-olds.

 What's happened so far?